mendix/postgresql_servicebroker_scp/README.md

 # Cloud foundry Service Broker to share a PostgreSQL instance within a Space

 ## Background
-This service broker allow you to share a PostgreSQL instance within a Space.
+This service broker allows you to share a PostgreSQL instance within a Space.

 The Service broker requires a PostgreSQL database bound as its master database.

 A service provisioning call will create a PostgreSQL database within the Master database.
 A binding call will return a database uri that can be used to connect to the database.
 Unbinding calls will disable the database user role and deprovisioning calls will delete all resources created.

 The broker uses a PostgreSQL table for it's meta data.
-It does not maintain an internal database so it has no dependencies besides PostgreSQL.
+It does not maintain an internal database, so it has no dependencies besides PostgreSQL.

 Capability with the Cloud Foundry service broker API is indicated by the project version number.
 For example, version 2.11.0 is based off the 2.11 version of the broker API.